 Under the supervision of a faculty member, a graduate student independently pursues an area of interest in depth.
 The course includes an extensive literature review of the specific discipline, directed research on the topic, or collection and analysis of data.
 The student may be required to present a written report and/or present a seminar in the area.
 Topics must not be a part of the student's thesis research, although they may be in a complementary area.
 Course outlines must be approved by the supervisory committee, the Department Chair, and the Dean of Science.

-PREREQUISITE: Admission in the graduate program in Biology; permission of the instructor HOURS OF CREDIT: 3 presentations and poster displays) are also covered.
-PREREQUISITE: Admission to a graduate program in Science HOURS OF CREDIT: 3
+PREREQUISITE: Admission in the graduate program in Biology; permission of the instructor HOURS OF CREDIT: 3

 BIO 890 (formerly 801) SEMINAR IN BIOLOGY